olafkfreund/cosmic-applet-music-player/README.md

 ## Usage

-### Adding the Applet to COSMIC Panel
+### Adding the Applet to COSMIC™ Panel

-After installation, you need to add the Music Player applet to your COSMIC panel:
+After installation, you need to add the Music Player applet to your COSMIC™ panel:

-1. **Open COSMIC Settings**
+1. **Open COSMIC™ Settings**
 2. **Navigate to Desktop → Panel → Configure panel applets**
 3. **Find "Music Player" in the available applets list**
 4. **Click to add it to your panel**

-The applet will now appear as a music icon in your COSMIC panel.
+The applet will now appear as a music icon in your COSMIC™ panel.

 ### Using the Applet